How to Prove Adultery for Divorce Purposes in Singapore

 According to section 95(3)(a) of the Women’s Charter, a divorce can be granted, based on fact of adultery, for a marriage that is at least 3 years old.
-Adultery must first be proven, and the applicant must also prove that it is intolerable for him or her to live with his or her spouse.
+The plaintiff (i.e. the spouse filing for divorce) must prove:

 Alternatively, SMSes, email exchanges or phone conversations may also be used as evidence to prove the case.
 Additionally, the existence of a lovechild is a pivotal piece of indirect evidence of adultery.
 Ultimately, the best possible proof is a confession by the defendant confessing to his or her adultery, which amounts to direct evidence of adultery.